jbalsavich/current-astro-portfolio/mad-matter/src/content/work/supportiveHomeServicesWebsite.md.md

 This project was completed in communication with the business owner, who provided feedback and guidance throughout the development process.
 I was able to learn more about the needs of a business and how to create a website that meets those needs.

 **Problem Statement:**
-Supportive Home Services is a local business that provides home services to the elderly and disabled.
+The local businesswas a local business that provides home services to the elderly and disabled.
 Even though the business did have a website, it was outdated in both design and usability.
 The website did not have **https** support and did not fully express what the business offered.
 The business owner wanted a new website that was modern, accessible, and user-friendly.